kohkimakimoto/essh/README.md

 }
 ```

-This configuration generates the below ssh config to the temporary file when you run `zssh`.
+This configuration generates the below ssh config to the temporary file like the `/tmp/zssh.ssh_config.260398422` when you run `zssh`.

 ```
 Host web01.localhost